 The restless Doheny brothers, Joseph and Jerry, were born in Buffalo, New York of Irish immigrant parents.
 In their early twenties the brothers moved to Oakland, California, and on the census of 1880 in Oakland they were listed as merchants of a dry goods business.
 “Dry goods” meant a store which sold household items but not food.
 Some dry goods stores eventually began to specialize in clothing.

 The Doheny household in Oakland, California was a large one.
 The unmarried brothers were living with their extended family group: their widowed mother; one unmarried sister Ellen; married sister Mary, her husband Thomas Marum and their child; and Thomas’ sister Julia.

 By 1882 the entire Doheny-Marum group had gone to live in Walla Walla, Washington Territory, where a second child was born to Thomas & Mary Marum.
 In that time period the city of Walla Walla had 3,588 people and the city of Seattle had 3,533.
 As of the census of 1880, Walla Walla County was the largest population center in Washington Territory with 8,716 people; King County had 6,910 people (with 3,533 of those in Seattle.)

 Jerry brought his new wife Charlotte from Walla Walla and they spent the rest of their lives in Seattle.
 Jerry became a well-known member of the community, active in civic projects.

 In July 1889 Doheny & Marum advertised in the Daily Intelligencer newspaper in Seattle for their first store at Second & Seneca Streets (see photo of the ad at the end of this article.)
 In 1890 Doheny & Marum moved to the then-new Colman Building which still stands today at 811 First Avenue (between Columbia and Marion Streets.)
-By 1905 when the cartoon at right appeared in Argus magazine, Jerry’s store specialized in menswear and was called Doheny’s Cloak & Suit Store.
+By 1905 when the cartoon depiction of Jerry Doheny appeared in Argus magazine, Jerry’s store specialized in menswear and was called Doheny’s Cloak & Suit Store.

 Joseph Doheny and the Pontiac plat in Wedgwood